Sappho 94: Content

 Simeon Solomon, Erinna Taken from Sappho (1865).
 In the 19th century, the poet Erinna was believed to be a contemporary of Sappho.
 Here she is shown leaving Sappho, just as the woman in fragment 94 does.

 The poem is composed in stanzas of three lines, the first two glyconic and the third glyconic with dactylic expansion.
 That is, the first two lines of each stanza are of the form "× × ¯ ˘ ˘ ¯ ˘ ¯", and the third is in the form "× × ¯ ˘ ˘ ¯ ˘ ˘ ¯ ˘ ¯", where × is an anceps (a syllable that can be long or short), ˘ is a short syllable, and ¯ is a long syllable.
 It was part of Book V of the Alexandrian edition of Sappho's poetry, which may have contained poems in a number of different metres based on glyconics.

-The poem begins in media res, with at least one prior line missing.
+The poem begins in medias res, with at least one prior line missing.
 The first surviving line of the fragment has either Sappho or the woman leaving her saying that they wish to be dead; as it stands, it is not possible to determine with certainty to which speaker the line should be attributed.
 Most scholars attribute the initial line of the poem to Sappho.
 On the other hand, Wilhelm Schubart, the first to edit the poem, initially thought that it was spoken by the departing woman; this is a position that has been taken up more recently by scholars such as Stephanie Larson.

 The first two surviving stanzas of the poem establish the scene.
 Sappho describes the woman leaving her "weeping" (Note: Sappho 94.2 (Note: All translations of Sappho, unless otherwise attributed, are as given in Rayor & Lardinois 2014.)) and saying that she leaves unwillingly.
 In the third stanza, Sappho replies, telling the departing woman that she should "Go happily and remember me".
 The woman leaving Sappho is perhaps departing to marry, and the poem might be part of a group of works by Sappho associated with women's preparations for marriage.

 The remaining seven stanzas of the poem consist of Sappho recalling the happy times that she has shared with the woman - Dr. Ellen Greene describes the poem from line 12 as painting a picture of "blissful satisfaction".
 Many commentators have interpreted this as Sappho attempting to console her departing companion; John Rauk, however, argues that the work was not intended as a poem of consolation but as a lament for Sappho's loss of her lover.